Applications are now open for the 2016 Aurealis Awards judging panels.

 Panel sizes may vary among categories – and from year to year – depending on the perceived workload required and the availability of judges for a particular category.
 However, each panel will consist of at least three judges, one of which will be the panel convenor.

-Being an Aurealis Awards judge involves reading entries in one field (which may comprise two categories), which may consist of several dozen novels and/or more than a hundred short stories in the process of evaluating the year’s entries.
+Being an Aurealis Awards judge involves reading entries in one field (which may comprise more than one category), which may consist of several dozen novels and/or more than a hundred short stories in the process of evaluating the year’s entries.
 The reading load can become quite heavy at the end of the judging period although we endeavour to obtain works as soon as they are published.
 Judges may keep their reading copies of entries.

-The 2015 ceremony will be held in March or April 2016.
-The Awards are now under the auspices of the Western Australian Science Fiction Foundation, but we are yet to confirm the location and date of the ceremony.
+The 2016 ceremony will be held over Easter 2017 in Perth, Western Australia, at Swancon 42.
+The Awards are now under the auspices of the Western Australian Science Fiction Foundation.
 This may mean we are unable to continue to offer judges complimentary tickets to the ceremony.
 However, judges will at least be eligible for one discounted ticket to the Awards ceremony.